blitz-js/drafts/architecture.md

 ## 5. File Structure and Routing

-LINK LINK Blitz file structure and routing are detailed in a separate RFC.
+[Blitz file structure and routing are detailed in a separate RFC](https://github.com/blitz-js/drafts/pull/3).
 We'd love your feedback on that too!

 ## 6. Authentication